 From a functional standpoint, the Circulation Desk is the key feature of the south wing of the second floor.
 As the name implies, this area handles the circulation of library materials.
 Among other things, you can check-out/return books, check on reserved items, get change, and pick up items you may have ordered via interlibrary loan.

 We know none of you taking this tour will have to worry about doing so, but, if someone you know needs to pay a fine or fee, this can also be taken care of at the Circulation Desk.

-Just outside the Traditional Reading Room, there is a floor plan of the entire library and some brochures which provide useful information about the library, its resources, and the services offered.
-Additional guides and brochures on a variety of topics can be found near the elevators on each floor, in the Reference Room, and on the library's homepage.
-For your convenience, a library phone directory and a suggestion box -- with responses -- are also located here.
+Just outside the Traditional Reading Room, there is a floor plan of the entire library and other useful information about the library located here.
+For your convenience, a library phone directory and a suggestion box are also located here.

 Spacious porches can be found on both wings of the 1st and 2nd floors.
 They provided ideal vantage points for events like commencement as well as opportunities to be with friends.

 Although the porch areas have since been enclosed, they still provide an opportunity to make new friends.
 Oh...and they are also extremely comfortable places to study!